NicholasAli1/Projects/README.md

 # Personal Projects

-This is a repository filled with personal projects that I myself have worked on.
+This is a repository filled with personal projects I myself have worked on.

 # Project List
 - [Discord Bot](https://github.com/NicholasAli1/DiscordBot)